It’s not what you produce as you write that’s important; it’s who you become as you write that’s important.

 — Louise deSalvo, American writer

-Founded in 2020, The Journal of Expressive Writing is the first online literary journal to publish expressive writing, free writing, non-fiction, personal essay, memoir, reflective essay, poetry, prose, contemplative discourse, and creative non-fiction—all that originate from a writing prompt—by both established and emerging writers.
+Founded in 2020, The Journal of Expressive Writing is the first online literary journal to publish expressive writing, free writing, personal essay, flash non-fiction, non-fiction, micro-memoir, memoir, reflective essay, poetry, prose narrative, contemplative discourse, and creative non-fiction—all that originate from a writing prompt—by both established and emerging writers.

 Winner of the 2023 TLA Network Inaugural Award: Outstanding Publication